 From the Archive: 7 Images that were Cut from Politics, Partnerships, & Power

 Twenty images were selected for the final print book, but hundreds were considered and investigated.
-Here are seven of those hundreds, combined with caption and a brief note on why they were set aside.
+Here are seven of those hundreds, combined with captions and a brief note on why they were set aside.

 This picture can be found in the November 9, 1961, copy of The Arlington Heights Herald, with the caption: “Marguerite Stitt Church, representative of the 13th Congressional District, listens thoughtfully as one of 30 women urging world peace spoke to her Saturday about the present world tension.”
 The world tension in question, of course, was the rising conflict between the United States and the Soviet Union.
 This image and its representation of Marguerite’s frequent practice of holding these kind of local hearings is a powerful one as it shows how connected Marguerite was with her constituents, women in particular, and draws her policy history into relief as well.
 But a higher quality version of this picture could not be located, and the pixelation of a newspaper scan does not transfer well across mediums.